femke77/seeds/README.md

 This is a seeding application for challenge 14, tech blog app, for the Edx full stack web development program.

-UPDATE: New seeds for the post are in the postdata.json file.
-They are much nicer than the lorem text produced by faker.js and can be used by simply by updating this code in seed.js
+UPDATE: New seeds for the blog posts are in the postdata.json file.
+They are much nicer than the lorem text produced by faker.js and can be used by simply updating this code in seed.js:

 ```
 const postData = require('./postdata.json');